Food connects

 A simple gesture – despite the sad occasion.

-An evening.
+One evening.

 With home-cooked food.